CanardMandarin/solana-open-security-standard/docs/A02_account_validation/missing_ownership_check.md

 ### Consequence

-If the ownership check on lines 23 to 25 was missing, someone could craft a fake `BankAccount` using a another program and set an arbitrary `authority`.
+If the ownership check on lines 21 to 23 was missing, someone could craft a fake `BankAccount` using a another program and set an arbitrary `authority`.
 This would allow the malicious actor to withdraw the lamports from the vault by passing the forged account `BankAccount`.